 Course: Inorganic Chemistry and Organic Chemistry (CHC-101).

-Section-A (Inorganic Chemistry)
+Course outcome: At the end of the course, students will be able to: Section-A (Inorganic Chemistry)

 - 1. Define the terms involved in Atomic structure, Chemical bonding and molecular structure. - 2.
 State the laws, principles, hypothesis of Bohr's theory, quantum numbers, wave mechanical model of an atom, Ionic bonding, Fajan's Rule, LCAO model. - 3.
 Draw the Radial plots, probability density curves, Radial probability distribution curves, structures of different orbitals, Born Haber cycle structures of molecules based on hybridization VSERP theory and molecular orbital diagram of homonuclear and heteronuclear diatomic molecules. - 4.
 Generalize the Bohr's theory, sign of wave functions, formation of bonding and antibonding molecular orbital and its stability. - 5.
 Explain Bohr's theory, wave theory for structures of an atom, and general characteristics of Ionic compounds, origin of dipole moment and dipole percentage. - 6.
 Derive de-Broglie's equation, solve numerical, Schrodinger's equation to interpret probability density.
 They will also able to solve numericals on dipole moment, % ionic character and bond order. - 7.
 Interpret the size and shape of orbital's based on Radial and angular part of wave function. - 8.
 Distinguish between bonding and anti-bonding molecular orbital's, sigma bond and pi-bond.the orbital's based on screening power and illustrate electronic configurations for different elements and comment on their stability. - 9.
 Compare and differentiate between VBT and MOT.